andreskimlee/StudyNotes/StudyGuide.md

 when you are pushing into the stack you can make a hashmap that stores value as well as the min value.

-if the length of the stack is 0 then the min is automatically x.
-Otherwise the min value is the lesser of x or this.getMin() which returns the min of the last element.

  @return {void}
  */
 MinStack.prototype.pop = function() {